webmakerr-com/Webmakerr/readme.txt

 = Can I sell physical and digital products together? =

 Absolutely.
-Webmakerr supports hybrid product models with inventory, downloads, licenses, and even installment billing.
+Webmakerr Cart supports hybrid product models with inventory, downloads, licenses, and even installment billing.

 = How easy is it to set up and use? =